Gavin-Yinld/coMethy/README.md

 #The methylation profile of the estimated cell types and their proportions across all samples can be obtained:
 profile<-getLMCs(medecom.result, K=5, lambda=0.01)
 proportion<-getProportions(medecom.result, K=5, lambda=0.01)

+#The number of cell compositions K could be determined by prior knowledge and regularizer shifts parameter λ could be selected via cross-validation provided in the MeDeCom package.
+In case that no prior knowledge of cell composition is available for the input methylomes, both k and λ may be selected via cross-validation as suggested in the MeDeCom package.
+plotParameters(medecom.result)

 ```